r4ndr4s4/r4ndr4s4/README.md

 I'm a full-stack developer focusing on the frontend.

-I started learning programming at elementary school, went to secondary school for computer science, and finally got my engineering BSc degree.
-Nothing I've learned in these schools excited me more than what I've learned on my own: web development.
+I started learning programming in elementary school, studied computer science in secondary school, and eventually earned my BSc in computer engineering.
+However, nothing I learned in school has been as exciting as what I taught myself: web development.

-My new personal site is currently under development and I'm also working on collecting the projects I can and want to publish with their code here on GitHub.
-Until then, here is some info about me:
+My new personal site is currently under development, and I'm also working on gathering the projects I can and want to publish, along with their code, here.
+Until then, here is some information about me:
 - Current stack(s): TypeScript, React, Node.js, Next.js, Express.js, Vue.js, Redux, Ant Design, Emotion, Tailwind
 - Current project(s): Music streaming with WebGL visualizations, my new personal site
 - Currently learning: Latest React and Next.js things, Tailwind